Boraatalay/Grafikle/README.md

 ## 🤖 **Usage**

--** CSV Editing: Start by entering your monthly profit and loss data in the CSV editor.
+- **CSV Editing:** Start by entering your monthly profit and loss data in the CSV editor.
--** Chart Generation: Choose your desired chart type (bar, pie, or line) to visualize your data.
+- **Chart Generation:** Choose your desired chart type (bar, pie, or line) to visualize your data.
--** Net Annual Profit: View your net annual profit calculated from the monthly inputs.
+- **Net Annual Profit:** View your net annual profit calculated from the monthly inputs.

 ## 🛡️ **Contributing**

--**Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.
+- **Contributions are welcome!** Please feel free to submit a pull request or open an issue for any suggestions or improvements.